Balancing Performance Expectations with Employee Wellbeing Needs.

 Managers can then work with their employee to create realistic goals and develop a plan to achieve them, which can accelerate the process of overcoming challenges for the individual, increase trust and loyalty, leading to greater productivity.
 Harvard Business Review found that employees who had opportunities to problem solve together, were less likely to want to leave their jobs.

-2. Clear Policies and Guidelines for Workplace Wellbeing
+2. Set Clear Policies and Guidelines

 Providing leaders and managers with clear guidelines and expectations for how to handle employee wellness-related issues, can help steer managers in the right direction.
 Such guidelines should ideally include use case examples and planning templates to assist managers in building a mutually agreed wellness plan with employees.

 For the employee, when it comes to workplace wellbeing programmes, it can be unclear to what extent employees are permitted to participate in wellness activities during the working day.
 Without guidelines or the express permission of the manager, employees disengage for fear of discrimination or confrontation.

 Guidelines for how much working time should be allocated to self-development, wellbeing activities and volunteering, as well as policies on mental health, carer's leave and bereavement support, can be helpful and supportive for both managers and employees.
 Some organisations allow employees to take sabbaticals or a number of days with paid time off annually to participate in volunteering, wellbeing activities or self-development initiatives.